luau/UniversalSynSaveInstance/README.md

 resources include:

 - [Syngp Synapse X Source code 2019][Synapse X Source 2019] for base saveinstance code (extended by [@mblouka] & [@Acrillis])
+- [Moon/LorekeeperZinnia][@LorekeeperZinnia] for being the original creator of saveinstance that was used in Synapse X, Elysian and many others.
+As well as being an inspiration for this project.
 - [Rojo Rbx Dom Xml] for being a fallback documentation in case something wasn't clear in the [Roblox Format Specifications]
 - [Roblox File Format] for a list of redirects of old/deprecated xml properties that still use the old tag values
 - [Roblox Client Tracker] for an extended & close to full JSON Api Dump (with hidden properties & default values)